LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Types/Derived Types/Functions/_Functions.md

 ### C++ Functions
-In C++, statements are grouped into units called functions.
+In C++, statements may be grouped into units called functions.
+Every C++ program contains one or more functions, one of which must be named main.

 Function: a named collection of statements which executes sequentially.